The Human Rights Tribunal is a specialized court that handles cases concerning:

 If the Commission decides the complaint is well-founded, it can bring the case to the Human Rights Tribunal and act on behalf of the person who made the complaint.

 But sometimes the Commission decides to withdraw from the file even when it finds that the complaint is well-founded.
 If the Commission withdraws, the victim or the person who made the complaint for the victim can, when certain conditions are met, go before the Tribunal on her own and at her own expense.
-She can also be represented by a lawyer.
+They can also be represented by a lawyer.
+The Commission and Justice Pro Bono offer a service that allows victims to get the help of a pro-bono lawyer who prepares and files the complaint at the Tribunal with them.
+The victim must meet certain conditions to have access to these services.
+For more information, you can contact the Commission or Justice Pro Bono.

 If the Commission decides that the complaint is not well-founded, the person who made the complaint might have other recourses.